Slow Cooker Ham and Bean Soup

 A bowl of ham and bean soup on a table.

 There are many reasons to buy fully-cooked bone-in hams.
-It’s far more flavorful once roasted, for one, and the prospect of a delicious Ham and Bean Soup the next day is a close runner-up.
+Besides being a low-stress holiday meal idea (especially if you buy one that’s already sliced!), it’s far more flavorful than a boneless ham.
+Furthermore, the prospect of a delicious Ham and Bean Soup can be very compelling in its own right.

-Put the ham bone, and any leftover ham, to work in this easy slow cooker soup recipe.
-It’s one of my family’s favorite comfort food recipes and is a tradition in our home after Easter and Christmas.
+Leftover Ham and Bean Soup It’s one of my family’s favorite comfort food recipes and is a tradition in our home after Easter and Christmas.

 Recipe ingredients